 For related content on people with mental health conditions, see also:

-Over half of the participants of the 2020 EDRS reported mental health issues in the preceding 6 months.
-The primary issue of concern reported among this population of people who regularly use ecstasy and other stimulants was anxiety (69%) and depression (64%) (Peacock et al. 2020) (refer to Box HARM1 for more information).
-It should be noted that this time period reflects behaviours both before and during the COVID-19 period.
+Over 3 in 5 (62%) participants of the 2022 EDRS self-reported mental health issues in the preceding 6 months, an increase from 58% in 2021.
+The primary issue of concern reported among this population of people who regularly use ecstasy and other stimulants was anxiety (65%) and depression (63%) (Sutherland et al. 2022a) (refer to Box HARM1 for more information).

 Supporting the health and wellbeing of women throughout pregnancy helps to ensure healthy outcomes for mothers and their babies.
 Encouraging healthy behaviours during pregnancy can reduce the risk of adverse outcomes for mothers and their babies.

-Tobacco smoking in pregnancy is the most common preventable risk factor for pregnancy complications.
-Smoking is associated with poorer perinatal outcomes including low birthweight, being small for gestational age, pre-term birth and perinatal death.
+Tobacco smoking in pregnancy is a preventable risk factor for pregnancy complications.
+Smoking is associated with poorer perinatal outcomes including low birth weight, being small for gestational age, pre-term birth and perinatal death.

 The latest Australian Guidelines to reduce Health risks from Drinking Alcohol advise that to prevent harm from alcohol to their unborn child, women who are pregnant or planning a pregnancy should not drink alcohol (NHMRC 2020).

-The 2019 NDSHS showed that 65% of pregnant women (aged 14–49) abstained from drinking alcohol during their pregnancy; this is an increase from 40% in 2007 and 56% in 2016.
-The remaining women reported that they reduced their drinking during pregnancy (35%) compared with when they were not pregnant, and less than 1% reported drinking the same (AIHW 2020b).
+The 2019 NDSHS showed that 65% of pregnant women (aged 14 to 49) abstained from drinking alcohol during their pregnancy; this is an increase from 40% in 2007 and 56% in 2016.
+The remaining women reported that they reduced their drinking during pregnancy (35%) compared with when they were not pregnant, and less than 1% reported drinking the same (AIHW 2020).

-Results from the 2019 NDSHS showed that among pregnant women aged 14–49 who were unaware of their pregnancy, about 1 in 2 (55%) consumed alcohol before they knew they were pregnant, and this declined to 14.5% once they knew they were pregnant.
-Among all pregnant women, regardless of whether they knew they were pregnant, 3 in 10 (30%) reported drinking alcohol during pregnancy and this has declined from 42% in 2013 (AIHW 2020b).
+Results from the 2019 NDSHS showed that among pregnant women aged 14 to 49 who were unaware of their pregnancy, about 1 in 2 (55%) consumed alcohol before they knew they were pregnant, and this declined to 14.5% once they knew they were pregnant.
+Among all pregnant women, regardless of whether they knew they were pregnant, 3 in 10 (30%) reported drinking alcohol during pregnancy and this has declined from 42% in 2013 (AIHW 2020).

 For related content on injecting drug use, see also:

-The 2019 NDSHS estimates that a very low proportion of the Australian general population aged 14 and over have injected drugs, either in their lifetime (1.5%) or in the past 12 months (0.3%) (AIHW 2020b) (tables S2.31 & S2.32).
-However, people who inject drugs are at a higher risk of health problems, including HIV and hepatitis C (UNODC 2020).
+The 2019 NDSHS estimates that a very low proportion of the Australian general population aged 14 and over have injected drugs, either in their lifetime (1.5%) or in the past 12 months (0.3%) (AIHW 2020, tables 4.2 & 4.6).
+People who inject drugs are at a higher risk of living with HIV and hepatitis C (UNODC 2022).